GMOD/Apollo3/packages/website/docs/cli/feature.md

 DESCRIPTION
   Edit or view feature type

-  Feature type is column 3 in gff format.
-It must be a valid sequence ontology term although but the valifdity of the new term is not checked.
+  Feature type is column 3 in gff format.It must be a valid sequence ontology term although but the valifdity of the new term is not checked.
 ```

 _See code: